smallest-quark/arr-on-deck/README.md

 1. In `Settings > Apps` add Radarr and Sonarr.
 1. Paste the respective API key and use these URLs:

-* Prowlarr Server URL is `http://host.containers.internal:9696`
+* Prowlarr Server URL is `http://localhost:9696`
-* Radarr Server URL is `http://host.containers.internal:7878`
+* Radarr Server URL is `http://localhost:7878`
-* Sonarr Server URL is `http://host.containers.internal:8989`
+* Sonarr Server URL is `http://localhost:8989`

 In Bazarr you have to do the same for Sonarr and Radarr.
-Make sure to use `host.containers.internal` as the host and the respective port in the settings.
+Make sure to use `localhost` as the host and the respective port in the settings.

 ## qBittorrent
 Open the WebUI and login.
 The user should be `admin`.